realworldocaml/book/en/08a-objects.md

 Object Oriented Programming
 ===========================

-_(yminsky: If we don't feel like these are "great" tools, maybe we shouldn't say it!)_

-_(yminsky: I wonder if it's worth emphasizing what makes objects unique early on.
-I think of them as no better of an encapsulation tool than closures.
-What makes them unique in my mind is that they are some combination of lighter weight and more dynamic than the alternatives (modules, records of closures, etc.))_

-_(yminsky: I'm not sure where we should say it, but OCaml's object system is strikingly different from those that most people are used to.
-It would be nice if we could call those differences out clearly somewhere.
-The main difference I see is the fact that subtyping and inheritance are not tied together, and that subtyping is structural.)_

 We've already seen several tools that OCaml provides for organizing programs, particularly first-class modules.
 In addition, OCaml also supports object-oriented programming.
 There are objects, classes, and